 “I need to do this thing because…” Do I, really?”

 “When that person said that, they meant…” Did they, or was that my own impression from my attitude?

-And how much time, really, have I spent just being still, and the storms blow on by, and the debris just fall where it’s going to fall, with or without my help?
+And how much time, really, have I spent just being still?
+The storms blow on by, and the debris just falls where it’s going to fall, with or without my help.

 A wise man wrote, from his own contemplation, “Be still and know that I am God.”
 A smart man said, “be still and know who you really are.”
 Can we have the one without the other?

 The, “grid,” is, ultimately, the Tao.
 The Tao is our connection to God.
 Connecting to this, “grid,” means connecting with our own, inner, self in the process.
 The Tao of Prayer gives us practical steps to take for being plugged in as we are meant to be.
 It calls on the wisdom, and practices, of sages throughout known time.